Pule Maraisane

-Pule Fransis Maraisane (born 3 January 1995) is a South African soccer player who plays as a midfielder, winger, or attacker for Cape Town All Stars.
+Pule Fransis Maraisane (born 3 January 1995) is a South African professional soccer player who plays as a midfielder, winger, or forward.

 Career

 As a youth player, Maraisane joined the youth academy of Brazilian side Fluminense.

-Before the second half of 2013/14, he signed for Tourizense in the Portuguese third division, where he suffered an injury.
+Before the second half of 2013–14, he signed for Tourizense in the Portuguese third division, where he suffered an injury.

 In 2015, he signed for Swedish club GAIS.

 In 2016, Maraisane signed for Lefke in Northern Cyprus.

-Before the second half of 2016/17, he signed for South African outfit Mthatha Bucks.
+Before the second half of 2016–17, he signed for South African outfit Mthatha Bucks.

-In 2018, he signed for 1911 Çerkezköyspor in the Turkish fifth division.
+In 2018, he signed for 1911 Çerkezköyspor in the Turkish fifth tier.